Electric vehicle winter driving tips and advice

 - Do not use a mobile phone while driving.
 Instead, stop somewhere safe or ask a passenger to make the call.

-- On a motorway, it is best to use a roadside emergency telephone, because it will help the breakdown/emergency services to locate you easily.
+- On motorways, use roadside emergency telephones where possible, as they help emergency services locate you quickly.
 If you have to use a mobile phone, make sure you know your location from the numbers on the marker posts positioned at the side of the hard shoulder.

 - Abandoned vehicles can hold up rescue vehicles and snowploughs, so to ensure that the road is cleared as quickly as possible, stay with your vehicle until help arrives.
 Remember, do not stay in your vehicle on the hard shoulder.